 To stop the polarization that is destroying our country and our traditional American culture, we can stop perpetuating it ourselves, and join the growing number of people who are turning away from the division and hate and the "outrage industrial complex" that profits from it.

 And we can avoid becoming involved in the power games of political parties, and instead insist that legislators work together.

-When a delegation from the League of Women Voters of Maryland visited Congressional offices earlier this year and asked legislators to help get some bills passed, they were told that the way to make that happen is to help elect more members of their party into office.
+When a delegation from the League of Women Voters of Maryland visited Congressional offices in 2019 and asked legislators to help get some bills passed, they were told that the way to make that happen is to help elect more members of their party into office.